 - What tools should I use?

-The material used to make composite decking can impact how the composite decking will react to certain finishes, first at the manufacturer’s description of the material that makes up your deck.
-If they do not give you an exact description, it is possible that your composite decking is a proprietary blend of materials used by that company.
+The material used to make composite decking can impact how the composite decking will react to specific finishes, first at the manufacturer’s description of the material that makes up your deck.
+If they do not give you an accurate description, it is possible that your composite decking is a proprietary blend of materials used by that company.
 This is common because companies use different combinations of plastic and wood fibers.

 Which to use?

 While it is true that you can use paint and stains on composite decking, the results are often not as excellent as you would like them to be.
 The next question is, if I want the best results, which should I use?

 Remember that stains and paints must work their way into the wood’s pores.
 With composite decking, this is much easier said than done.
 Composite decks do not have any pores, so traditional finishing products will not get into the decking material to give you a good finish.